Why you need a Resume

 Thus, it needs to be concise and well organized.
 A good way to organize a resume is to list your most recent experience first and work backward in time.
 Many people also want to mention their career goals in the first section.
 Myself included.
 You want to show your prospective employers about you, in a nutshell.
 Be bold.
 Be different!
 This is your chance to be memorable and stand out from the crowd.

-However in my own experience, I use two-page resume and it still works wonders.
+However in my own experience, I use a two-page resume and it still works wonders.
 The reason I use two pages because it get tricky to fit everything I want to share in one page, either I have to remove critical information, or reduce the fonts.
+But it’s just me!

 The typical structure should be as follows: